Contact Jill -

 session.
 Complete beginners class is Wednesday evening at 5.30pm, and

-the follow-on Slow and Steady classes are on Thursday at 9.30am and
+the follow-on Slow and Steady class is on

 Wednesday at 6.30pm.
 Play tunes we are learning at the session